BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/modification_configuration_reference.md

 **Keyed (Scenario 3):** a `by_type` dict.
-Valid keys are the `ImageType` vocabulary (`frames`, `tilt_series`, `aligned_tilt_series`, `tomogram`, `denoised_tomogram`) plus `image` for files that are images but do not belong to a specimen track.
+Valid keys are the `ImageType` vocabulary (`frames`, `tilt_series`, `aligned_tilt_series`, `tomogram`, `denoised_tomogram`, `segmentation`) plus `image` for files that are images but do not belong to a specimen track.
 All matches still receive `bia:Image` in the file list; the key is used only during specimen track classification.

 ```yaml
 images: